ErrorThree/Python-DataStore/README.md

-Python-Economy
+Python-Datastore
 =

 Require to have Python 3.7 \
-This python package is just to make save files easier.
+This allows to make DataStoring a Breeze.

 To install
 -
     # Windows
-    pip install pythoneconomy
+    Coming Soon

 How to Import
 -